unruly/control/README.md

 instances of `Function`.
 This includes functions to create `Result`s from non-`Result` values - both for consistency, and compatibility with idiomatic `Stream` usage.
-As non-`Result` values don't implement `then()`, and there are both readability and generics issues, we also include `with`.
+As non-`Result` values don't implement `then()`, and there are both readability and generics issues, we also include `Piper`.

-##### HigherOrderFunctions.with()
+##### Piper

-`with()` is a function which takes a `T` and a `Function<T, R>`, and applies the function to the provided value.
-This serves two purposes: it positions the argument before the function, which is more consistent with the chaining style encouraged with `Result`, and secondly it provides the compiler with a little more assistance when inferring generic types.
+This approach is slightly more cumbersome than it could be, as Java's ability to infer generic types is not particularly great.
 For example, the following code doesn't compile:

 ```java
 public Result<Integer, String> asResult(Optional<Integer> maybeNumber) {
     return fromOptional(() -> "No number found. :(").apply(maybeNumber);